ryanlott168/visit-chicago/README.md

 - `npm test` – run tests (none are provided)
 - `npm run build` – build for production

+To persist admin data, a small Express server is included.
+Start it with:

+- `npm run server`

+It stores credentials in `db.json`, which you can host online if desired.

 ## Admin Access

 Visit `/admin` in the browser.
-If no admin account exists, you will be prompted to create one by providing a username, email, and password.
-Credentials are stored in `localStorage`.

-If an account already exists, the `/admin` page presents a login form.
-Forgotten passwords can be reset via the "Forgot Password?" link, which requires the registered email and generates a new random password.
+The app queries a small API server to determine whether an admin account already exists.
+If none is found you will be prompted to create one by providing a username, email, and password.
+The API persists this data in a simple database.
+When an account exists, the `/admin` page shows a login form.
+Forgotten passwords can be reset via the "Forgot Password?" link, which verifies the registered email and returns a newly generated password.

+By default the client expects the API at `http://localhost:4000/api`.
+You can change this by setting `REACT_APP_API_URL` in an `.env` file.